Dan122097/PortfolioProjects/README.md

 For this project, I sourced a public dataset from kaggle:
 (https://www.kaggle.com/datasets/danielgrijalvas/movies)

-I used Python to look for different correlations between variables to see if they had
+I used Python to see if there was any relationship between the variables and the ratings.
+I created scatter plots with regression lines and different correlation matrixes.
+I also quantified features like genre, country and company to include them inside the matrixes.